 Caution Shonhai loves all mbira songs that he plays, but he has favorites… especially when he plays with someone who understands and complements his style.
 He most enjoys playing mbira with his son Lasson.
 Bangidza, Dande and Nhema musasa are the pieces he was most excited about when interviewed in 2009.

 Shonhai reflects on the problems that he has faced over the years in relation to mbira music being disrespected and misunderstood.
 There have been differences with some neighbors and family members who saw themselves as advanced and worldly.
 Caution remembers some saying to his parents:

 “This mbira business that your kids are involved in will make them get the mashave (spirits) of vagrants.
 If you see them hold that instrument at that age, they will die destitute and you will be laughing stock of the community.”

 Others in the family were envious and jealous of the talents of the young Shonhai boys:

 “How come that these spirits come and work through these little people?
 They should not be part of our ceremonies because their age is not yet ripe to be accepted in ceremonies and ceremonial huts, let alone play mbira in them.”

-According to Caution, there is a distinction between different churches in their approach towards mbira and traditional customs.
+According to Shonhai, there is a distinction between different churches in their approach towards mbira and traditional customs.
 There are churches that praise mbira and traditional ways, and others that see the instrument and the culture as heathen and unacceptable in the kingdom of God.
-Caution shares his opinion by lamenting that:
+Sinyoro shares his opinion by lamenting that:

 “My perspective as one who loves and plays mbira, I think it’s OK for me to play as long as I know that my playing and veneration of the spirits does not in any way harm or get in the way of other people’s beliefs.
 I feel content playing for the spirits and their mediums, because it is through playing for them that I will also be playing for God.”